Hours: Monday-Friday 8:30 a.m. - 3:30 p.m. Cost: $50 for 6 months or $100 for one full year.

 1. Be a member in good standing of the Baltimore County Senior Center where you want to use the fitness equipment

 3. Register for an Equipment Orientation.
+(Recommended not manditory)

 4. At end of Equipment Orientation:

-c.
-Receive a membership card.
+b.
+Receive a Gym assist membership card.

 You are now able to use the fitness facility whenever it is open to the membership!